bw-math/bw-math/source/assignments/problems/experiments/00_DESIGN.rst

 	c.
 Give one statistical advantage to having only tiger shrimps in the experiment.
 Explain why this is an advantage.

 	d.
 Give one statistical disadvantage to having only tiger shrimps in the experiment.
 Explain why this is a disadvantage.

-10. A manufacturer of boots plans to conduct an experiment to compare a new method of waterproofing to the current method.
-The appearance of the boots is not changed by either method.
-The company recruits 100 volunteers in Seattle, where it rains frequently, to wear the boots as they normally would for 6 months.
-At the end of the 6 months, the boots will be returned to the company to be evaluated for water damage.

-	a.
-Describe a design for this experiment that uses the 100 volunteers.
-Include a few sentences on how it would be implemented.

-	b.
-Could your design be double blind?
-Explain

-11. **2016, Free Response, #3**

-TODO